ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 other implementations.
 That’s OK, because it gives room for implementors and designers, on how to work on the base specifications.
 As long as they conform to the standard, things are green.

-I wrote a simple [Nix](https://github.com/ebzzry/baf) as a working example of how I use CL scripting.
+I wrote a simple [Nix](https://github.com/ebzzry/baf) script as a working example of how I use CL scripting.

 The human responsible for making scripting in CL possible and acceptable,